HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

 =========

 The views/raw structure contains a folder named after the StudyInstanceUID which is unique for each study.
-Inside this folder are folders for each series named using the SeriesInstanceUID.
+Inside this folder are folders for each series named after the SeriesInstanceUID.
 Together with the series directory a <SeriesInstanceUID>.json contains the following DICOM tags derived from the imported series::

   {